- Outdoor Recreation

 - Plan Your Trip

-Here in neighboring Big Sky, Montana many of that same Yellowstone wildlife can be found.
+Here in neighboring Big Sky, Montana, much of the same Yellowstone wildlife can be found.
 Bears, moose, elk, wolves, and a number of other species call Big Sky home.
-Early risers, motorists, and outdoor enthusiast alike can find wildlife photo ops all around Big Sky.
-Here at Moonlight Basin Resort, we installed several wildlife cameras as part of our wildlife monitoring program.
-Avid nature photography buffs ourselves, these cameras allow us a rare and beautiful glimpse into the lives and patterns of our fuzzy neighbors!
+Early risers, motorists, and outdoor enthusiasts alike can find wildlife photo ops all around Big Sky.

 Click here to see more videos.